Amadeus-Winarto/rust_js/grammars/Rust2_Features.md

 Notes:

-- In `Rust2`, closures cannot take in parameters.
-This differs from `Rust` where closures can take in parameters.
 - In `Rust2`, closures must have an explicitly declared return type.
 This differs from `Rust` where the return type can be inferred.
-- In `Rust2`, closures _cannot_ be bound to names.

 ## Mutability